silvae86/silvae86.github.io/_posts/2019-05-17-tuning-ibm-lenovo-trackpoint.markdown

 ```

 These are my personal settings so far.
 Play with the values until you find the ones that suit your usage.

+3. Try out different configurations

+Adjust the values and run `sudo service sysfsutils restart` to try out the new values until you get it just right for yourself.